navis-org/navis-flybrains/README.md

 bioRxiv 376384; doi: https://doi.org/10.1101/376384
 ```

-For reference for individual template brains, please see their docstrings:
+For references of individual template brains, please see their docstrings:
 ```Python
 >>> help(flybrains.IBN)
 ```